Cricket Bat Handle Binding: A Crucial Step in Crafting Quality Cricket Bats

 Maintenance and Rehandling

-Over time, due to regular use and wear, the binding at the base of the handle might become loose.
-This is a common issue but one that needs attention.
-Some cricketers resort to using tape to secure the binding, which can be effective as a temporary fix.
+Over time, due to regular use and wear, the binding at the base of the handle may loosen.
+This is a common issue, but one that needs attention.
+Some cricketers resort to using tape to secure the binding, which can be an effective temporary fix.

 However, for a more permanent solution, cricket bat rehandling involves adding some PVC glue and re-glueing the end of the binding.
 This simple fix can significantly extend the life of your cricket bat.

 At Trogon Cricket, we understand that every cricketer has unique needs and preferences.
-That's why we specialize in custom made cricket bats.
+That's why we specialise in custom-made cricket bats.

-Our bats are handcrafted to suit various shapes, sizes, and weights, ensuring that every player's personal requirements are met.
+Our bats are handcrafted to suit a wide range of shapes, sizes, and weights, ensuring that every player's personal requirements are met.

 Whether you're a seasoned professional or a budding enthusiast, our range of cricket bats made in West Sussex offers something for everyone.